Vesimelooni/Vesimelooni/README.md

 <p>My operation system is a Linux distro: <a href="https://www.debian.org/" rel="noreferrer" target="_blank">GNOME Debian</a>
 I also use Fedora on my laptop.</p>
 <p>My favorite editor is <a href="https://code.visualstudio.com" rel="noreffer" target="_blank">vscode</a></p>
+<p>I tend to create all sorts of stuff, but usually i'm way too lazy to finish everything.</p>